You have no items in your shopping cart.

 Problems Adding to Cart?
 Click here for assistance.

-.
-I did some digging and came across an oatmeal mask and kept finding more and more people with variations of it.
+Recently, Sarah pointed out some great at home masks to deal with various facial issues.
+Her aspirin mask was an efficient way of drying up problem breakouts on the spot but a treatment like that might be a little harsh for some and overly dry skin.
+I did some digging and came across an oatmeal acne mask and kept finding more and more people with variations of it.
 They were as simple as oats and water and others called for the addition of yogurt or cinnamon.
-As a beginner, I didn't want to experiment too much so I opted for a simple recipe.
+As a beginner, I didn't want to experiment too much so I opted for a simple oatmeal acne mask recipe.

 3/4 cup Oatmeal

 1 cup Water